Miles Bridges scores 29 points to lead MSU.

 The Spartans take on the Orange in the second round of the NCAA tournament.

 photos from Michigan State men's basketball vs. Bucknell - Friday, March 16, 2018

 The Spartans prepare to open play in the NCAA tournament in Detroit.

 Photos from Michigan State men's basketball vs. Northwestern - Saturday Feb.
 17, 2018

 2016-17 Game-by-Game Stats

 Born Jan.
-15, 1997 • Son of Tellus and Yolanda Langford • Interested in majoring in communication with a specialization in public speaking.
+15, 1997 • Son of Tellus and Yolanda Langford • Plans to major in communication or religious studies.